tfabris/Close-Encounters-Mothership-Scanner/Close Encounters of the Third Kind - Scanner Effect.md

 - &#x24D8; You can see Robert cutting one of the pattern sets in the photo below.
-The patterns were drawn onto white paper first, and then cut into the black paper with an x-acto blade.
-Robert doesn't recall for sure, but thinks it's likely that the black paper would have been Exeter paper, a lightproof paper often used for mattes in special effects work.
-Exeter paper was also used as the black background for the starfields in *Close Encounters*.
+The patterns were drawn onto white paper first, and then cut into black Exeter paper with an x-acto blade.
+Exeter paper is a lightproof paper which was popularly used for mattes in special effects work.
+Exeter paper was also used as the black background for the starfields in *Close Encounters*, because the camera sees only the white stars and not the intense black background.
 From the looks of the photo, the cut patterns were about 18 inches long or so.
+These paper cut-outs were probably made into hi-contrast 8"x10" positive and negative transparencies for use in the scanner rig.
 (Photo credit: Unknown, photo courtesy of Robert Swarthe)

 ![BobAtWork](Bob%20at%20Work.jpg)